|Other healthcare resources|

 Health Business Elite

-The Health Management Information Consortium database is a compilation of the databases DH-DATA and the King’s Fund.
+HMIC (Health Management Information Consortium database) is a compilation of the databases DH-DATA and the King’s Fund.
+For training materials and help guides on using the new NICE version of this database, click here.

 Index to Theses